nadiabrancati/ABNN-WSI-Classification/README.md

 |*Step 2: Learning path*|

 # Experiments
-The experiments are based on Camelyon16 and TUPAC 16 datasets.
+The experiments presented in the paper [Gigapixel Histopathological Image Analysis Using Attention-Based Neural Networks](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9447746) are based on Camelyon16 and TUPAC 16 datasets.
 For Camelyon16 a binary classification into Benign and Malignant classes was performed.
 Regarding TUPAC16 dataset, a regression related to the prediction of the proliferation score based on molecular data was calculated.

 New esperiments have been made by using WSI of [BRACS dataset](https://www.bracs.icar.cnr.it/).
-For BRACS dataset, a three-class classification has been performed, by using Atypical Benign, and Malignant classes for WSIs.
+For BRACS dataset, a three-class classification has been performed, by using Atypical, Benign, and Malignant classes for WSIs.

-In order to download the BRACS dataset, you need to create an account [on this site](https://www.bracs.icar.cnr.it/).
-Then, go to ```Data Collection```, ```Download```, and hit the ```Whole Slide Image Set``` button to access the data.
-You need to download ```train```, ```validation``` and ```test``` folders.
-Each subset is divided into three main groups ```Group_AT```, ```Group_BT``` and ```Group_MT```, used in our experiments as Atypical, Benign and Malignant classes, respectively.
-Due to computational limits, 10× Magnification WSIs have been considered.
-WSIs are been normalized by using the method proposed in [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5193250).
-For the augmentation, in addition to affine transformations, the normalized WSIs at 5× and 2.5× Magnification have been also used.
-Results have been computed for five runs with an average F-measure of 69.8% and a standard deviation of 1.5.

 # Installation
 The ```requirements.txt``` file should list all Python libraries that the present code depend on, and they will be installed using: